 How Many People on a Mazda Factory Tour?

-The capacity is 150 per tour – around 3 bus loads.
+At the Mazda Hiroshima plant the capacity is 150 per tour – around 3 bus loads.
 Groups of more than 20 can only be accommodated on a Japanese tour.

 Mazda Factory Tour Times

 At the Mazda plant Japan English tours happen at 10:00, Japanese tours are at 13:30.
 Pre registration is a requirement on the Mazda website.

 The Mazda Factory in Japan is located 5 minutes walk from the JR Mukainada Station., close to Hiroshima.
 This is Mazda’s head office building.

 The Mazda factory Tour is one of our essential things to do in Hiroshima – find out what the others are here.

 Where to Stay to visit the Mazda Factory Tour Hiroshima

 It easy to base yourself in Hiroshima and visit the Mazda Tour Hiroshima – stay near the train station for easy access, or grab a budget option in the city centre.
 Here are our recommendations.